How To Lay And Maintain A Gravel Driveway In 7 Simple Steps

 For more information about removing weeds from your gravel driveway, read our guide to weed busting.

 • After years of use, your gravel driveway may thin, creating sparse areas.
-Happily, this is easily rectifiable by topping up the affected areas with more gravel.
+Fortunately, this is easily rectifiable by topping up the affected areas with more gravel.

 TOP TIP: It’s a good idea when ordering gravel to purchase an extra bag or two, that way you can ensure the gravel you use to top up with is the same as the stone used in the original driveway design.